kaysalawu/azure-network-terraform/4-poc/4-hub-spoke-nva-bgp-dual-region/README.md

 -  then traverses NVA in `Hub2` (10.22.50.1 is the IPsec overlay IP address)
 -  then reaches the final destination `Spoke5` (10.5.0.5).

-Repeat steps 1-5 for all other spoke and branch virtual machines.

 ### 6. Onprem Routes